- Shell 96.2%

 | anything else | Custom vars defined in .env.codex are forwarded |

-Precedence order: CLI flag → host shell env → .env.codex → built-in default.
+Precedence order: CLI flag → host shell env → .env.codex →

 Copy .env.example as a starting point: